almereyda/awesome-starred/README.md

 - [design-resources](https://github.com/skullface/design-resources) - 📐 Select websites, tools, assets, and readings for working in and learning about design.
 - [Mink](https://github.com/machawk1/Mink) - Chrome extension that uses Memento to indicate that a page a user is viewing on the live web has an archived copy and to give the user access to the copy
 - [portfolio-web](https://github.com/jfroom/portfolio-web) - Static portfolio website template
-- [apaxy](https://github.com/oupala/apaxy) - A simple, customisable theme for your Apache directory listing.
 - [ghost-host-one-page-free-hosting-template](https://github.com/bootstrapthemesco/ghost-host-one-page-free-hosting-template) - Ghost-Host, a creative and fresh-look template made for Hosting websites.
 - [xena-ghost-template](https://github.com/ucscXena/xena-ghost-template) -
 - [ghost-interphase-theme](https://github.com/DeviaVir/ghost-interphase-theme) - A ghost theme based off of templated.co/interphase